r-lib/carrier/README.md

 forces you to be explicit about the functions and the data your function depends on.
 In the future it will also provide tools to figure it out automatically.

+See also the [bundle](https://rstudio.github.io/bundle/) package for the tidymodels ecosystem.

 ## Creating explicit crated functions